Mattherix/hello-asso/README.md

 # Hello-asso

-A rust module to interact with Hello Asso api
+A rust module to interact with Hello Asso api.

-WIP
+[HelloAsso](https://api.helloasso.com/v5/docs/swagger/V5) is a french enterprise who help non profit in the management of there finance via there platform.